icarusrodrigues/ToDo-List/README.md

 ## Tests

-To run the tests, open the test folder, right-click on the java folder, and select "Run 'Tests' in 'java'" if you use IntelliJ, or "Run Tests" if you use VS Code.
+To run unit tests, open the test folder, right-click on the java folder, and select "Run 'Tests' in 'java'" if you use IntelliJ, or "Run Tests" if you use VS Code.